 Whether Argentina will achieve its unconditional NDC depends mostly on the development of the energy sector.
 Uncertain variables are the speed of renewable energy expansion, additional nuclear plants, and demand projections.
 Under the most optimistic scenario, if Argentina were to implement additional policies to scale-up low carbon energy sources and reduce energy demand, it could even significantly overachieve its unconditional NDC target.
-(See Current Policy Projections section for full details).

-The scenarios from the Ministry of Energy and Mining suggest an increase of renewable energy capacity of 14–18 GW by 2030, compared to only 4.8 GW that have been contracted under the renewable auctioning scheme RenovAr.
+The scenarios from the former Ministry of Energy and Mining suggest an increase of renewable energy capacity of 14–18 GW by 2030, compared to only 4.7 GW that have to date been contracted under the renewable auctioning scheme RenovAr.
 The scenarios also assume further additions of nuclear capacity of almost 2 GW by 2030, although the scenarios show that investment costs for nuclear are about seven times higher than the costs of renewables and gas in Argentina.
 Also, solar PV is projected to be cost competitive with gas turbines before 2030.

 Under more conservative assumptions, which only consider renewable and nuclear capacity additions currently underway, Argentina will miss its targets, unless it revises the energy split or implements actions in other sectors.
 Our policy projections, as well as the new scenarios from the Ministry of Energy and Mining, do not yet reflect the recently implemented carbon tax, and no studies yet exist that quantify the impact.